neo-ngd/neo-dapi-monorepo/packages/neo-dapi/docs/neo-provider.md

 ### Error Standards

-`ProviderRpcError` codes and messages should follow these conventions, in order of priority:
+`ProviderError` codes and messages should follow these conventions, in order of priority:

 1. Any errors mandated by the erroring RPC method's specification